chrisalee27-dotcom/IT-Security-Labs/Ticket-006-Suspicious-Port-Investigation/README.md

 Observation:

-The scan now showed the ports as **open**, confirming that the firewall was responsible for filtering the scan results.
+The ports were now reported as **open**, confirming that the Windows firewall had previously been filtering the scan results.

 ---